openMetaAnalysis/Sepsis-fluids---dose-response-meta-analysis/README.md

 **Clinical summary:**
 This meta-analysis suggests that the optimal dosing of fluids is:
-* Give at least 30 ml/kg by hour three
+* Give at least 30 ml/kg by hour three for the typical patient
 * Avoid over 60 ml /kg within the first 24 hours.
-Optimal is about 40 ml/kg.
+Optimal is about 40 ml/kg for the typical patient.
 <!--
 effectiveness of the clinical intervention *is* [moderate](https://training.cochrane.org/handbook/current/chapter-15#section-15-5-3-1).
 [Standarized mean differences](https://training.cochrane.org/handbook/current/chapter-15#section-15-3) betweeen intervention and control groups across outcomes range from x to y.